Can Vision-Language Models Think from the Sky? Unifying UAV Reasoning and Generation: UAVReason Benchmark

-Our benchmark includes two complementary tracks that share aligned RGB, depth, and segmentation signals.
+\textbf{Task Formulation.} Our benchmark includes two complementary tracks that share aligned RGB, depth, and segmentation signals.
 As shown Figure~\ref{fig:data}, it contains 23,600 unique frames~(19,901 training and 3,699 testing samples) on 20 distinct maps covering diverse terrains.

-\paragraph{Reasoning Track.} To probe semantic grounding under the challenging nadir viewpoint, we provide rich language supervision organized into three core evaluation settings.
+\textbf{Reasoning Track.} To probe semantic grounding under the challenging nadir viewpoint, we provide rich language supervision organized into three core evaluation settings.
 UAVReason contains \textbf{273,000} VQA pairs, comprising: (i) \textbf{204,777} single-frame questions targeting static spatial and compositional reasoning (\textbf{VQA-1F}); and (ii) \textbf{68,223} two-frame questions designed for temporal dynamics.
 The latter is further stratified into standard temporal reasoning (\textbf{VQA-2F}) and harder navigational reasoning requiring implicit heading cues (\textbf{VQA-2F$_\text{ihead}$}).
 In addition, each of the \textbf{23,600} frames is annotated with a detailed scene-level caption that summarizes global context and salient object relations.
 The VQA taxonomy spans \textbf{22} sub-categories grouped into 4 major axes, such as \emph{Object Counting}, \emph{Spatial Reasoning}, \emph{Spatial Comparison}, and \emph{Temporal Reasoning}, enabling fine-grained diagnosis of diverse reasoning ability.